Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Numerical study of the small sample performance of the estimators

 \section{Numerical study of the small sample performance of the estimators}

-In this section, we study the small sample performance of estimators using Monte Carlo simulations designed to capture the real nature of the data.
-We use several experiments using different volatility models, including a fractional stochastic volatility model capturing long memory in volatility.
-The main purpose of the study is to show that the proposed methodology is robust to noise and jumps under various settings.
-We add also numerical study of the forecasting performance of the estimators.
-Each experiment compares the performance of the realized variation estimator, the bipower variation estimator, the two-scale realized volatility, the realized kernel, and the jump wavelet two-scale realized variation defined by Eq. \ref{jwtsrv}.
-All the estimators are adjusted for small sample bias, similarly to Eq. \ref{smallsampleJWTSRV}.
+In this section, we study the small sample performance of all estimators using Monte Carlo simulations designed to capture the real nature of the data.
+We use several experiments using different volatility models, including a fractional stochastic volatility model capturing long memory in volatility and add numerical study of the forecasting performance of the estimators.
+Each experiment compares the performance of the realized variation estimator, the bipower variation estimator, the two-scale realized volatility, the realized kernel, and the jump wavelet two-scale realized variation defined by Eq. (\ref{jwtsrv}).
+All the estimators are adjusted for small sample bias, similarly to Eq. (\ref{smallsampleJWTSRV}).
 For convenience, we refer to the estimators in the description of the results as RV, BV, TSRV, RK and JWTSRV, respectively.
-Moreover, we also compare the minimum variance estimators TSRV$^*$ and JWTSRV$^*$, which minimize the total asymptotic variance of the estimators \citep{zhang2005} .
+Moreover, we also compare the minimum variance estimators TSRV$^*$ and JWTSRV$^*$, which minimize the total asymptotic variance of the estimators \citep{zhang2005}.